Opinion | Trump’s luck may finally be running out

 All this could threaten Trump’s livelihood — his all-important mogulhood — in a way no setback ever has before.
 Even a guilty verdict in a Senate impeachment trial would have affected only his entitlement to temporary government housing.
 And when he ran into financial trouble in the 1980s and ’90s, he had legions of lawyers and accountants to help him work things out with the banks and the courts.

-Now the man who long has had trouble finding decent legal representation may find it all but impossible to find new auditors and tax preparers.
+Now the man who long has had trouble finding decent legal representation might find it all but impossible to find new auditors and tax preparers.
 It’s hard to imagine that any reputable accounting firm will touch his tax returns, let alone fix and bless his financials for a decade or more.

-Even if lenders don’t exercise any rights they may have to call in their loans, Trump apparently still needs to refinance hundreds of millions’ worth of them soon.
-As Trump biographer Timothy L. O’Brien of Bloomberg Opinion puts it, “good luck refinancing your debt when the accountants” — who have just declared a decade of your financials utterly worthless — have “just walked out the door.”
+Even if lenders don’t exercise any rights they might have to call in their loans, Trump apparently still needs to refinance hundreds of millions’ worth of them soon.
+As Trump biographer Timothy L. O’Brien of Bloomberg Opinion puts it, “Good luck refinancing your debt when the accountants” — who have just declared a decade of your financials utterly worthless — have “just walked out the door.”

 So Trump would face a heap of problems even if the New York attorney general (and the Manhattan district attorney she’s working with) closed up shop tomorrow.
 No wonder Trump’s son Eric was all but crying when he mentioned the prosecutors this week on Fox News.